ingramleedy/Airport_Restaurants/README.md

 # Airport Restaurant Content

 We all love a mission to fly somewhere to eat that is on location of an airport or just nearby walking distance.
-This *content pack* provides a directory of airport restaurants viewable as waypoints on the ForeFlight map page.
+These *content pack* provides a directory of airport restaurants viewable as waypoints on the ForeFlight map page.
 This allows you to research and plan your destination around food.

-The orignal was imported from an KML format and converted to a *ForeFlight* **content pack** that can easily imported in ForeFlight.

 As an example, this is how the restaurants are shown over Florida, once the content pack is imported and selected from maps.